atomist-skills/container-run-skill/README.md

     to run, or a repository slug in the format `owner/repository` to a public repository containing a `skill.sh` which will be used as entrypoint for the container.

+    Refer to the [documentation](https://github.com/atomist-skills/container-run-skill/blob/master/docs/CONTRACT.md#entrypoint) to learn more about possible image and entrypoint combinations.

 1. **Provide optional environment variables**

     ![Docker Environment Variables](docs/images/env-vars.png)